Today, I’ve got something important to share…

 Wait For An “All Clear” Signal

-Officials only lift the evacuation orders when it’s safe to allow residents back.
+Officials only lift the evacuation orders when allowing residents back is safe.

 Again, take that advice.